BluEye-Robotics/blueye.sdk/docs/configuration.md

 ```

 ### Configure camera parameters
 There are 6 different camera parameters that can be set.
-For a full list of camera parameters and their possible values see the [`camera reference`](https://blueye-robotics.github.io/blueye.sdk/reference/blueye/sdk/pioneer/) section.
-For example you could set the camera bit rate like this
+For a full list of camera parameters and their possible values see the [`camera reference`](../../reference/blueye/sdk/camera) section.
+For example you could set the bit rate like this

 ```python
 from blueye.sdk import Pioneer